9 Steps to Keep a Secure Domain

 Make sure your registrar provides additional security measures such as:

 Notification of account changes, such as a pending domain transfer, which gives you time to respond before a domain is moved.

 Readily available, knowledgeable technical support to assist implementing your domain name security.

-Trained customer service agents who screen callers so no one can impersonate anyone to access an
+Trained customer service agents who screen callers so no one can impersonate anyone in order to access an account.